pshephardiii/coding-challenges/README.md

 ## Challenge 28: getMoneySpent
 Given price lists for keyboards and USB drives and a budget, find the cost to buy the most expensive combo.
 If it is not possible to buy both, return -1.

+## Challenge 29: catAndMouse
+Given the starting position of two cats and a mouse, determine which cat will get to the mouse first.
+- If cats arrive at the same time, the mouse escapes!